Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 When you start a coroutine inside another coroutine, it automatically becomes a child of its parent scope.
 The parent coroutine's scope waits for all its children to finish before it completes.

-Calling a [coroutine builder function](#coroutine-builder-functions) such as `.launch()` on a `CoroutineScope` starts a child coroutine of the coroutine associated with that scope.
+Calling a [coroutine builder function](#coroutine-builder-functions) such as `CoroutineScope.launch()` on a `CoroutineScope` starts a child coroutine of the coroutine associated with that scope.
 Inside the builder's block, the [receiver](lambdas.md#function-literals-with-receiver) is a `CoroutineScope`, so any coroutines you launch there become its children.
 I don't want to be too explicit here.
 I want to explain this further down in the next section.

 While you can use the `withContext()` function to create a scope for your coroutines, you can use the [`coroutineScope()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/coroutine-scope.html) function when you want to create a new coroutine scope without changing the context.
-It executes the suspending block inline and suspends until the block and any coroutines launched in it complete.
+It executes the suspending block inline and waits until the block and any coroutines launched in it complete.

 Here's an example: